 The hike starts just off Highway 101, in a clearing that was once the site of an Arcata Redwood Company sawmill.
 The sawmill has been removed and the clearing restored to a grass-covered field where elk occasionally browse.
 The site is prominently signed “Elk Meadow” on the highway and has a large parking area.
 The parking area gets pretty busy even when there aren't any elk to be seen, but it doesn’t usually fill up.

-Descend from the parking lot on one of the paved access trails and turn right onto the paved Davison Trail.
-After just a few yards, the Trillium Falls Trail branches off to the right, punches through some blackberry brambles, and enters the redwoods.
-Switchbacking uphill among some impressivly large redwoods, the trail soon reaches a long metal footbridge that provides a view of a little waterfall.
-Unusually, maples grow all around the creek here in this little ravine.
+Start in the parking lot, descend on one of the paved access trails, and turn right onto the paved Davison Trail.
+After just a few yards, the Trillium Falls Trail branches off to the right, punching through some blackberry brambles and then diving into the redwoods.
+The first little bit of old growth is especially spectacular, with some huge trees and a very open, attractive appearance.
+As the trail switchbacks uphill, the redwoods become a little more mundane.

-© 2007, 2009 David Baselt
+© 2006, 2007, 2009, 2014, 2018, 2021 David Baselt